Extension and expansion of PPP loans: What to know about first- and second-draw loans

 The second-draw loans created by the Economic Aid Act are smaller PPP loans available to certain borrowers that received previous, first-draw PPP loans.
 Many of the same terms, conditions, and processes of first-draw PPP loans apply for second-draw PPP loans; still, there are a number of key differences and exceptions, which are specified in a second IFR, Paycheck Protection Program (PPP) Second-Draw Loans.
 Read on for an overview of key ones to know, and see the IFR for complete information.

 A second-draw borrower can be a business concern, independent contractor, eligible self-employed individual, sole proprietor, nonprofit organization eligible for a first-draw PPP Loan, veterans organization, tribal business concern, housing cooperative, small agricultural cooperative, eligible 501(c)(6) organization or destination marketing organization, or an eligible nonprofit news organization, with all terms defined as they are in the first-draw IFR.
+As of March 11, 2021, the list also includes the additional covered nonprofit entities described above, and eligible internet publishing companies.

 They must have used or have plans to use their first-draw loan’s full amount on or before the date of disbursement of the second-draw loan.